zachmccabe/zachmccabe.github.io/contact.md

 snippet: nosnippet
 layout: kaoliang_nite_3
 title: Contact
-date: 2022-01-09
+date: 2022-03-10
-description: "Email is the best way to reach me.
-Postcards from hotel quarantine always receive a quick reply."
+description: "Email is the best way to reach me."

 ---

 {% include key_details.html %}

-Postcards from hotel quarantine always receive a reply.
+You can expect a reply to business emails within 2 days.
 Collaborations and new clients are welcome.
-You can expect a reply to business emails within 2 days.

 Everything else will get a more leisurely response.

-If you have feedback or a question about the Photographers Field Guide to Beijing, please email me.
+If you have feedback or a question about the Photographers Field Guide to Beijing, please do email me.
 I'd love to hear about your experience.
 For quick answers, you can try the field guide [FAQ.]

 [FAQ.]: https://www.zachmccabe.com/beijing/faq